SERG-UFPI/metrics-oss/README.md

 Create a virtualenv following this [tutorial](https://tutorial.djangogirls.org/en/django_installation/#virtual-environment)

-After that, with the virtualenv activated, run this command: `pip install -r requirements.txt`
+After that, with the virtualenv activated, run this command: `pip install -r requirements.txt -r requirements_dev.txt`

 Finally, run `cp .env.sample .env` and fill the `.env` file with the required info

 For the `GITHUB_OAUTH_TOKEN`, follow this [steps](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

+## Upgrading dependencies

+With the virtualenv activated, first change or add the package and the version you want to install in the file `requirements.in`

+After that, run the command in the root dir: `pip-compile --output-file=requirements.txt requirements.in`

 ## Running